 The Biden Plan to Beat COVID-19UPDATED August 23, 2021

-Since COVID-19 was declared a pandemic over a year ago by the World Health Organization (WHO), there have been 184 million cases recorded and four million deaths across the globe as of July 7, 2021.
+Since COVID-19 was declared a pandemic over a year ago by the World Health Organization (WHO), there have been over 210 million cases recorded and approximately 4.41 million deaths across the globe as of August 20, 2021.
 The former administration’s limited financial response and inaccurate rhetoric with respect to COVID-19, such as claiming that coronavirus outbreak was a “fake news media conspiracy,” exacerbated the outbreak domestically, resulting in the U.S. ranking as one of the lowest-scoring countries in FP Analytics’ COVID-19 Global Response Index.
-As of July 7 2021, over 33.7 million cases have been recorded within the U.S., and over 605,000 individuals have died.
+As of August 20, 2021, over 37 million cases have been recorded within the U.S., and over 625,000 individuals have died.
 To tackle the worsening health crisis, on his first day in office, President Biden signed several executive orders and directives to bolster testing, vaccinations, supplies, and treatments, and by his seventh week, he signed into law a $1.9 trillion stimulus package, known as the American Rescue Plan, to address the ongoing social and economic crisis induced by the pandemic.
 In April 2021, he announced plans to invest $1.7 billion from the American Rescue Plan to support the Centers for Disease Control and Prevention (CDC) to fight COVID-19 variants, and in June 2021, the administration said it would allocate $3.7 billion for the development of antiviral drugs to treat COVID-19.
 All told, the U.S. government has allocated approximately $13 trillion for COVID-19 relief, which some economists, such as Federal Reserve Chair Jerome Powell, warn may risk overheating the economy and fueling inflation.

 The U.S. Is Improving its Vaccine Roll-Out and Is One of A Handful of Countries Leading Vaccine Administration in the World

-As of July 7, 2021, 157 million people in the U.S. (or 47.4 percent of the total U.S. population) have been fully vaccinated.
-However, inequities in the global vaccine rollout have disproportionately affected low- and low-middle income countries, resulting in 24.5 percent of the global population) being fully vaccinated.
+As of August 23, 2021, 170 million people in the U.S. (or 51.5 percent of the total U.S. population) have been fully vaccinated.
+However, inequities in the global vaccine rollout have disproportionately affected low- and low-middle income countries, resulting in 24.5 percent of the global population being fully vaccinated.
 Only 1.4 percent of people in low-income countries have received at least one dose.

 COVID-19 Vaccine Doses Administered in the United States and Globally,